Mr-Lein/1st-assignment/README.md

 3. Write a method called smallestValue that will find the smalles value in your array

    ## You will need to link your Github account to this assignment before you can work on it.
-   ## Don't forget to PUSH your work!
+   ## Don't forget to COMMIT (with comment), STAGE, and PUSH your work!